risingwavelabs/awesome-stream-processing/00-get-started/01-ingest-kafka-data.md

 ### Create a source

-To connect to the data stream we just created in Kafka, we need to create a source using the `CREATE SOURCE` or `CREATE TABLE` command.
+To connect to the data stream we just created in Kafka, we need to create a source using the `CREATE SOURCE` command.
 Once the connection is established, RisingWave will be able to read any new messages from Kafka in real time.

 The following SQL query creates a source named `website_visits_stream`.
 We also define a schema here to map fields from the JSON data to the streaming data.